DJankauskas/avalanche/docs/src/basic_components.md

 Components are the building blocks of `avalanche` apps.
 They're represented as functions since they're fundamentally meant to be pure: they take in inputs and describe a UI as their output.
-They're so fundamental that this tutorial is mostly a component tutorial.
+They're so fundamental that this book is largely a component tutorial.

 ## Creating components

 Though components are written as functions, `avalanche` implements some quality-of-life and performance features not possible with functions.
+This requires the use of specialized syntax.
-If we call a component that takes no parameters called `Comp`, for example, we'll call it with `Comp!()`.
-These macro calls only work inside other components, and they return the `View` type.
+If we call a component that takes no parameters called `Comp`, for example, we'll call it with `Comp(self)`.
+These component calls only work within the bodies of other components, and they return the `View` type.

 ## Passing parameters to components

 Most components have parameters, and they're named.
 For example, in the components below, we pass `href` by name.
 However, the last parameter in a function definition can be supplied without a name as the last parameter in a call.
-For `Text`, that's the `text` parameter, which takes a value that implements `ToString`.
+For `Text`, that's the `text` parameter, which takes something convertible to a `Cow<'_, str>`, meaning you can pass it either a `String` or a `&str`.
 For every other `avalanche_web` component, the unnamed last parameter is `children`, which takes an `Into<Vec<View>>`.
 Below are two versions of a link component.
 One passes `text` and `children` explicitly, while the other does it implicitly, as is idiomatic.